At a Glance

 CCR client Fahd Ghazy, just 17 years old when he was detained, is one of those unfortunate souls.
 At the time of his release, he was one of the last remaining men at Guantanamo to have been detained as a juvenile.
-After 13 years at Guantánamo, the U.S. government has failed to find a basis to bring a single charge against him.
-Cleared for transfer by both President Bush in 2007, and again by the Obama administration in 2009, he is now 30 years old and has spent over one-third of his life languishing in Guantánamo.
+After 14 years at Guantánamo, the U.S. government failed to find a basis to bring a single charge against him.
+Cleared for transfer by both President Bush in 2007, and again by the Obama administration in 2009, he spent over one-third of his life languishing in Guantánamo.
 On January 13, 2016, after 14 years of unjust detention at Guantanamo, the U.S. government transferred Fahd to Oman.

 Ghazy v.
 Bush is the habeas petition the Center for Constitutional Rights filed on his behalf in 2005 in the U.S. District Court for the District of Columbia.
 It was voluntarily withdrawn without prejudice in 2009.

 Fahd’s continued detention despite being cleared for transfer was the result of a failure on the part of the Obama administration, like the Bush administration before it, to act on its own determination that Fahd should be released.
-Prospects for Fahd’s release are complicated by his Yemeni citizenship.
-Most of the men at Guantanamo are from Yemen, and the Obama administration has largely refused to repatriate or resettle them, including the 47 who, like Fahd, are cleared for release.
-In response to this impasse, CCR has focused its advocacy on capturing the remarkable, tragic human story of Fahd’s experience growing up at Guantanamo.
-One tool for raising awareness about Fahd’s story is the original short film “Waiting for Fahd”, which reveals the impact of indefinite detention on both the prisoners and their families through interviews with Fahd’s family in Yemen.
+Prospects for Fahd’s release were complicated by his Yemeni citizenship because the Obama administration largely refused to repatriate or resettle the many men from Yemen, including those who, like Fahd, were cleared for release.
+In response to this impasse, CCR focused its advocacy on capturing the remarkable, tragic human story of Fahd’s experience growing up at Guantanamo.
+One tool for raising awareness about Fahd’s story was the original short film “Waiting for Fahd”, which reveals the impact of indefinite detention on both the prisoners and their families through interviews with Fahd’s family in Yemen.